 Loyola’s Department of Fine and Performing Arts aligns the creative energies of dance, music, theatre and visual arts to provide quality arts education to students.
 This interdisciplinary collaboration, and the renovation of two arts facilities on the Lake Shore Campus, has inspired a renaissance of the arts on campus.
 This year’s public programming includes over 70 innovative events engaging several art forms.
 For information and events, visit LUC.edu/DFPA.

 About Loyola University Chicago

-Since its founding in 1870, Loyola University Chicago has prepared people to lead extraordinary lives.
-With enrollment exceeding 15,800 students, which includes more than 10,000 undergraduates representing all fifty states and 82 countries worldwide, Loyola is the largest Jesuit university in the United States.
+Committed to preparing people to lead extraordinary lives, Loyola University Chicago, founded in 1870, is the nation’s largest Jesuit, Catholic university.
+Enrollment is more than 15,800 students, which includes almost 10,000 undergraduates hailing from all 50 states and 82 countries.
 The University has four campuses: three in the greater Chicago area and one in Rome, Italy.
 Loyola also serves as the U.S. host university to The Beijing Center for Chinese Studies in Beijing, China.
-Loyola’s ten schools and colleges encompass arts and sciences, business administration, communication, education, graduate studies, law, medicine, nursing, continuing and professional studies, and social work.
+Loyola’s 10 schools and colleges include arts and sciences, business administration, communication, education, graduate studies, law, medicine, nursing, continuing and professional studies, and social work.
 Loyola offers 71 undergraduate majors, 71 undergraduate minors, 85 master’s degrees, and 31 doctoral degrees.
-Loyola is consistently ranked among the “top national universities” by U.S.News & World Report and is among a select group of universities recognized for community service and civic engagement by prestigious national organizations such as the Carnegie Foundation and the Corporation for National and Community Service.
-Visit LUC.edu for more information about Loyola University Chicago.
+Loyola is consistently ranked among the “top national universities” by U.S.News & World Report, and the University was named a “best value” in the publication’s 2010 rankings.
+In addition, Loyola is among a select group of universities recognized for community service and engagement by prestigious national organizations, such as the Carnegie Foundation and the Corporation for National and Community Service.
+For more information about Loyola, please visit LUC.edu.